onap/vnfrqts-requirements/docs/Chapter5/Tosca/ONAP VNF or PNF CSAR Package.rst

 .. req::
     :id: R-87234
-    :target: VNF or PNF
+    :target: VNF or PNF CSAR PACKAGE
     :keyword: MUST
     :introduced: casablanca
-    :updated: dublin
+    :updated: frankfurt

-    The VNF or PNF package provided by a VNF or PNF vendor **MUST** be with TOSCA-Metadata directory (CSAR Option 1) as specified in ETSI GS NFV-SOL004.
+    The VNF or PNF CSAR package provided by a VNF or PNF vendor **MUST** be with TOSCA-Metadata directory (CSAR Option 1) as specified in ETSI GS NFV-SOL004.